Proyecto2k2025/Proyecto/README.md

 EN:

-I want to develop Gestor de E-Stock, a cross platform tool aimed at small and medium online stores that manage their own inventory.
+I want to develop E-Stock Manager, a cross platform tool aimed at small and medium online stores that manage their own inventory.
 The idea is to have everything in one place inventory, orders and customers to avoid duplication, cut down on errors and save time on everyday tasks.

 The app will have three clear parts.
 First, a backend with a REST API that handles business logic, permissions and data integrity so everything else can connect securely.
 Second, a practical, responsive web client that’s easy to use no complicated stuff designed for people managing the business from a computer or tablet.
 And third, a mobile app to check key information and handle alerts when you’re away from the store.